Vasi012/ELITE-Luxury-Cars/README.md

 2. This format will allow each costumer to book a test drive.

-3. The form will consist of the following fields and attributes:
+3. The form neeeds to be fielled up as following:

    -First Name (required, type=text)

    -Last Name (required, type=text)

+   -Email (required, type=email)

    -Choose a day (required, type=text)

    -Message (required, type= text area).

-4. On a successful submission of the book a test drive form, the user will be navigated to the success.html displaying a success message.
+4. Once the form has been submited, the user will be navigated to the success.html displaying a validation message.

-5. By submitting this form, will allow the showroom access over your information send such as who you are and your email address the day when you would like to book a test drive also if the customer has any mentions for the showroom such as requesting to be collected from a point or having a special request.
+5. After submitting the form, the showroom will process the information send such as your name, email and the date chossen to have the test drive.
+At the same time the showroom will process information given by the customer such as having to be colected from his location or any other special requests.

 ![Screenshot 2022-02-24 204907](https://user-images.githubusercontent.com/96884287/155605267-a066826c-28e3-432f-a925-e7a95fb0b239.png)